 As large power changes will be made, it is appropriate to revise the requirement for smooth but positive throttle movements and the correct use of carburettor heat.

 All preflight inspections should include a search for loose articles.
 Discreetly ensure a sick bag is available.

 The regular turns and steeper than normal nose attitudes could lead to a level of disorientation – make sure the student has time between stalls to orientate themselves.

 When you teach the stall you will need to gauge the student’s level of apprehension and provide appropriate reassurance in a calm professional manner.
-As the student gains more practise and exposure to stalling their comfort levels will increase, and they should become relaxed about stalling the aeroplane – but never complacent!
+As the student gains more practice and exposure to stalling, their comfort level will increase, and they should become relaxed about stalling the aeroplane – but never complacent!

 The effects of stress are reduced by overlearning the procedure, to produce an initial automatic response, and by experiencing the sensations of the stall, to desensitise the pilot.
 Tell the student that if they feel uncomfortable at any point, they should say so, the aeroplane can then be flown level, until they feel comfortable to continue.

 HASELL checks are completed and a reference point on which to keep the aeroplane straight is nominated, confirm with the DI.
 Nominating a reference altitude is a function of the HASELL/HELL checks.

 Because of the high nose attitude at the stall, choose either a high reference point or have the student sight one along the side of the engine cowling.

 From level flight, carburettor heat is selected HOT and the throttle smoothly closed.
 As the nose will want to yaw and pitch down, keep straight with rudder and hold the altitude with increasing backpressure on the control column.

 Through ____ knots, or when the aural stall warning is heard, select carburettor heat COLD, as full power will shortly be reapplied.